dzbeck/attack_to_cve/updated-methodology.md

 - **Consider Common Vulnerability Types** - vulnerabilities based on the same weakness (e.g., CWE-79: cross-site scripting) will often have the same ATT&CK mapping.
 The [Common Vulnerability Types](#common-vulnerability-types) section includes a list of common vulnerability types and their associated VEIDs.
 - **Identify Exploit Method** - Vulnerabilities of the same type can often be exploited in different ways.
 However, details of the vulnerability can lead to identification of a specific exploit method.
 The [Exploit Methods](#exploit-methods) section includes a list of mappings based the type of vulnerable object and the attack entry point.
-- **Identify Techniques Using Objective Keywords** - While many vulnerabilities can be mapped to ATT&CK using the common vulnerability types table, many more vulnerabilities require a custom mapping.
+- **Consider Vulnerability Objectives** - While many vulnerabilities can be mapped to ATT&CK using the common vulnerability types table, many more vulnerabilities require a custom mapping.
 In these cases, keywords in the vulnerability's description relating to adversary objectives can be used to identify the ATT&CK techniques associated with its exploit method and impact components.
 Details are given in the [Objective-based Mapping](#objective-based-mapping) section.

 Example mappings, [Methodology Notes](#methodology-notes) and [References](#references) are included below.